 At this point you have two options: take the ferry boat which takes about 45 minutes to get to the island (a ticket costs 70 THB a person – one way, – or 100 THB, round trip).
 Keep in mind that ferries leave from 8 in the morning and make their last trip at 18.

-If instead you wish to opt for a quicker way of getting there, I recommend that you get tickets for the speedboat, and in 30 minutes you’ll pull onto your desired beach.
+If instead, you wish to opt for a quicker way of getting there, I recommend that you get tickets for the speedboat, and in 30 minutes you’ll pull onto your desired beach.
 Since the speedboats are rather small, you can get real close to the shore of the beach and tourists can get off with their feet in the water.

-In this case, I recommend you put on some flip flops and shorts since the water level can come up to your knees when getting out into the water.
+In this case, I recommend you put on some flip-flops and shorts since the water level can come up to your knees when getting out into the water.

 From Suvarnabhumi Airport in Bangkok, as well as the center of Bangkok, you can take a taxi that will bring you to the port where the ferries leave.
 Prices depend on your ability to haggle, but usually start at 2,000 THB for the car (for those leaving from the airport), and 2,500 from Bangkok city.

-If your budget is less than that what the taxi drivers offer, but you want to get to the island the same day you land in Bangkok, since there are no buses that leave directly from the airport, I recommend a combination option; take the train from the airport to the city center for the tiny sum of 45 THB.
+If your budget is less than that of what the taxi drivers offer, but you want to get to the island the same day you land in Bangkok since there are no buses that leave directly from the airport, I recommend a combination option; take the train from the airport to the city center for the tiny sum of 45 THB.
 From here you can continue on the Sky Train to the Ekkamai stop, where you can then take a minivan or bus.

 Another option would be to take a taxi directly from the airport to the bus terminal at Ekkamai.
-Pay close attention to only take taxis that use a meter, so as to avoid an unpleasant situation where you’d have to pay an exaggerated price.
+Pay close attention to only taking taxis that use a meter, so as to avoid an unpleasant situation where you’d have to pay an exaggerated price.

-The average price for a trip by taxi from the airport to the city center is around 300 THB, plus the cost of the highway (from 50 to 80 THB), if you’re looking to avoid traffic (a useful option during peak hours).
+The average price for a trip by taxi from the airport to the city center is around 300 THB, plus the cost of the highway (from 50 to 80 THB) if you’re looking to avoid traffic (a useful option during peak hours).